dojimanetwork/contracts/migrations/README.md

 We need to deploy our set of contracts on 2 chains:

 - Base Chain: Ideally a higher security EVM chain which can be used for dispute resolution.
 For testing ganache or any other EVM chain should work.
 - Child Chain: EVM compatible chain to work as our sidechain.
-For testing note that using `ganache` for child-chain is not recommended, instead invoking `npm run bulldog:simulate` would be better.
+For testing note that using `ganache` for child-chain is not recommended, instead invoking `npm run dojimachain:simulate` would be better.

 ```
 mv migrations dev-migrations && cp -r deploy-migrations migrations